gvisona/CancerGermlineEmbeddings/README.md

 The code to train from scratch a TSDAE-like model for DNA sequences is available in the "train_sentence_transformer.py" script.
 The trained model and the pre-processed data are available on reasonable request.

+## Funding

+This project has received funding from the European Union's Framework Programme for Research and Innovation Horizon 2020 (2014-2020) under the Marie Skłodowska-Curie Grant Agreement No. 813533-MSCA-ITN-2018

 ## References